Zhang Mingqi

-Zhang Mingqi (張鳴岐 (张鸣岐, Chang Ming-chi)) (July 29, 1875 – September 15, 1945) was a Qing Dynasty politician who served as the last Viceroy of Liangguang from April 14 to November 8, 1911.
-He was born in Shandong province.
+Zhang Mingqi (張鳴岐 (张鸣岐, Chang Ming-chi)) (July 29, 1875 – September 15, 1945) was a Qing dynasty politician who served as the last Viceroy of Liangguang from April 14 to November 8, 1911.
+He was born in Shandong.
 He supported Yuan Shikai's creation of the Empire of China.
 Afterwards, he fled to the French concession in Shanghai.
+During the Second Sino-Japanese War, he participated in the collaborationist Wang Jingwei regime.
+He died in Tianjin one month after the surrender of Japan.